eclipse-tractusx/ssi-docu/specifications/M1/credential.issuance.protocol.md

 }
 ```

-The `serviceEndpoint` URL is the base URL for the issuer service.
+The `serviceEndpoint` URL is the base URL for the Issuer Service.

 > TODO: Add `IssuerService` namespace